 Look at these chandeliers hanging above lobby!
 Wish I had seen these before I tried my garland light.
 Oh well...next time :)

 Unless noted otherwise, all content created exclusively for www.auntpeaches.com, 2010-present.
-Please limit external use to single image files or excerpts of 100 words or less.
-When using my photos or content, please cite my blog by name and include a direct link.
-Copying and pasting my posts will be seen as a copyright violation.
+You are always welcome to use single image files or excerpts of 100 words or less on your blog or website without my permission, so long as this blog is credited by name and with a direct link.
+Thank you!

 Scraping post content in excess of one image or 100 words will be seen as a copyright violation and will be reported.
 So don't be a party pooper, okay?